MattSzm/SocialMediaAppBackend/README.md

   Endpoint `api/tweet/withhashtag/<str:hashtag>/`.

   ## Popularity system
-  Every twelve hours, the server with the help of celery asynchronously searches the last activities of users and finds those with the greatest increase in popularity.
+  Every six hours, the server with the help of celery asynchronously searches the last activities of users and finds those with the greatest increase in popularity(followers).
   After that, the data is saved in Singleton like model and served it to the client.
   Endpoint `api/activity/popularusers/`.
+  ###
+  Endpoint `api/activity/hashtagtrends/` provides hashtags that may interest the current user and the most popular tweet connected with every hashtag.

   ## Pagination
   In order to reduce response size of list requests, there was used pagination.